flouciel/flouciel.github.io/src/content/blog/ios-jailbreak-guide.md

 Step 4: Enter and follow the instruction
 ![palera1n-cli-2](@assets/images/2024-10-15-15-08-18.png)

-After complete, this will install paler1n and sileo app on the device.
+After complete, this will install <span class="accent">paler1n</span> and <span class="accent">sileo</span> app on the device.
 ![palera1n-result](@assets/images/2024-10-15-15-26-22.png)

-### Troubleshooting
+## Troubleshooting
-SSH to iPhone with port 22 not work because of the changes of Palera1n, go with the alternative method (src: Q&A on palera1n.in)
+The first issue I encountered was that SSH to iPhone on port 22 didn’t work due to changes in Palera1n, so I had to use an alternative method.
+(src: Q&A on palera1n.in)
 > password: root/mobile is alpine
 > >